Mintbase/mintbase-js/packages/sdk/README.md

 This is a work in progress, please reach out to us on [Telegram](https://t.me/mintdev) for support.
 {% endhint %}

-Check back soon for details.
-Individual methods and documentation will start to be available as we implement in the gitbook documentation menu.

 <div name="execute"></div>

 ## Using `execute`

 The `excecute` method can be used without api helpers, however you will need to specify all `NearContractCall` properties.

-The method accepts any number of contract call objects returned by the sdk
+The method accepts any number of contract calls as arguments after the `signingOptions` argument in first position:

 ```
 execute(